How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 If the person is still beating the animal when you arrive, the situation is obvious.
 In other cases, by the time you arrive, the beating may have stopped.
 The animal may have marks, welts, or blood on him.
 He may be limping or whimpering, or a combination of these things.

-1. If you see the beating still going on when you arrive, it has been our experience that you should consider entering the property because a crime is being committed and Exigent Circumstances exist, based on Section 371 of the Agriculture and Markets law.
-(See the “Key Concepts” discussion in the “Be Prepared Ahead of Time” section.)
+1. If you see the beating still going on when you arrive, it has been our experience that you should consider entering the property because a crime is being committed and exigent circumstances exist, based on Section 371 of the Agriculture & Markets Law.
+See the “Key Concepts” discussion in Chapter 1: “Be Prepared Ahead of Time.”

 1. Seize the animal for evidence and medical treatment.
-Call the dog control officer or humane agency to take the animal to a veterinarian for treatment.
+Call the dog control officer or humane agency to take the animal to a veterinarian.

 2. Obtain a signed statement from the veterinarian as to the condition of the animal.